Shadow puppet scene of Patricia with her mother.

 As the stories unfold, Linda, Patricia and Frances are confronted by a 1996 law that blocks family members from taking action on behalf of, or obtaining medical information about their loved one.

-Anosognosia, a brain disorder that affects approximately 50% of persons with schizophrenia, schizoaffective disorder and bipolar disorder, drastically impairs awareness of their mental illness and the need for help.
+Another devastating barrier for family caregivers and their loved ones is anosognosia, a brain disorder that affects approximately 50% of persons with schizophrenia, schizoaffective disorder and bipolar disorder, which drastically impairs awareness of their mental illness.

 Currently, Kendra’s Law in New York and Laura’s Law in California offer solutions through Assisted Outpatient Treatment.
 This has brought controversy over the implementation of court ordered involuntary medication for persons too severely mentally ill to realize they need help.